abulka/generator-electron-flask/README.md

     npm update generator-electron-flask -g

+Please check regularly as this generator is being updated regularly (June 2021).

 # Scripts in `./bin` inside your newly created project

 These are a collection of handy bash and .bat scripts for building and running both flask and electron, in your new project.